-The auditor will complete the Data Reliability Questionnaire to determine the need for a data reliability assessment.
+The auditor will The auditor will complete the Applications and Systems

+Assessment Questionnaire 2.03-J1 to determine the need for a data reliability assessment.
 If a data reliability assessment is necessary, the IT Audit Team will complete the assessment using the Data Reliability Checklist.
+2.03 - L